palantir/policy-bot/README.md

 #### Interactions with GitHub Reviews

 GitHub Reviews allow a user to dismiss the last review they left, causing it to no longer count towards rule evaluations.
 When this happens `policy-bot` will use a previous, non-dismissed review, if it exists, when evaluating rules.

 For example, if a user leaves an "approval" review and follows up with a "request changes" review, `policy-bot` will use the "request changes" review when evaluating rules.
-However, if the user then dimisses their "request changes" review, `policy-bot` will instead use the initial "approval" review in evaluating any rules
+However, if the user then dimisses their "request changes" review, `policy-bot` will instead use the initial "approval" review in evaluating any rules.

 #### `or`, `and`, and `if` (Rule Predicates)